Instead of a voided check please reach out to your local banker and ask for a bank letter with the following:

 Put your first and last name as it appears on your government issued identification.

-If you are applying as legal business entity like an LLC or Corporation, the banks need to make deposits into a business checking account with the same name.
+If you are applying as a legal business entity like an LLC or Corporation, the banks need to make deposits into a business checking account with the same name.
 Therefore, they require a business checking account on file.
 If you are applying as a corporation and don’t have a business checking account you need to open one to receive deposits.

 While you are applying for a merchant account the banks want to see a chargeback ratio under 3%.
 If you are already processing with the bank and have a long-standing history they will be more forgiving.
 If you exceed the chargeback threshold in any given month you run the risk of termination.